nicholas-leonard/dp/doc/index.md

 The [Language Model tutorial](languagemodeltutorial.md) examines the implementation of a neural network language model trained on the Billion Words dataset.

+In the [Data tutorial](datatutorial.md), we explore different ways to wrap your own data into a DataSource so that it may be used with dp.

 <a name="dp.packages"/>
 []()
 ## dp Packages ##